jpedrou/rain-prediction/README.md

     - Set up Apache Airflow to automate the workflow of updating the model.
     - Create DAGs (Directed Acyclic Graphs) in Airflow to define tasks such as data ingestion, preprocessing, model training, and deployment.
     - Schedule the DAGs to run at regular intervals or when new data is available.

-5. **Queue System with Apache Airflow**
-    - Set up Apache Airflow to automate the workflow of updating the model.
-    - Create DAGs (Directed Acyclic Graphs) in Airflow to define tasks such as data ingestion, preprocessing, model training, and deployment.
-    - Schedule the DAGs to run at regular intervals or when new data is available.